convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/miscellaneous-components/tooltips.md

 Tooltip content type | The content type passed to the tooltip.
 Trigger event | Specifies how the tooltip is triggered.
 Control the closing time with 'Hide delay' property.
 Width | Width of the tooltip in pixels.
-Z-index | Z-index of the tooltip.
+E.g: 150px Z-index | Z-index of the tooltip.
 Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
 Identifier | Defines the component identifier.